Two Policemen, civilians on bail over sale of weapons

 Source: GNA

-An Accra Circuit Court on Tuesday granted a GH¢500,000.00 bail with two sureties, each to four persons including two policemen over an alleged sale of weapons.
+An Accra Circuit Court on Tuesday granted a GHC500,000.00 bail with two sureties, each to four persons including two policemen over an alleged sale of weapons.

-The Court ordered that the sureties should be public servants earning not less than GH¢3,000.00.
+The Court ordered that the sureties should be public servants earning not less than GHC3,000.00.

 General Lance Corporals Emmanuel Yaw Abusah, and Sulemana Yusif, both Police officers, pleaded not guilty to abetment of crime.

-Their accomplices Samed Yusif Abdul alias "Matata" and Francis Dekpor also pleaded not guilty to possession of arms and ammunition without lawful authority.
+Their accomplices Samed Yusif Abdul alias ‘‘Matata’’ and Francis Dekpor also pleaded not guilty to possession of arms and ammunitions without lawful authority.

 The four will make their next appearance on January 5, 2021.